allthingstalk/raspberrypi-python-client/README.md

 -->

 ### Installation
-With this [short tutorial](https://github.com/allthingstalk/gif_python/wiki/Quick-setup-guide), you can set up your Grove Pi and have a script running in 10 easy steps.
+With this [short tutorial](https://github.com/allthingstalk/gif_python/wiki/Quick-setup-guide), you can set up your Grove Pi and have a script running in a few easy steps.
-[Grove Pi 10 Step Guide] (https://sites.google.com/a/allthingstalk.com/smart-living-help-center/quick-start-raspberry-pi-grove-pi-smartliving)

 [Breadboard GPIO 10 Step Guide] (https://sites.google.com/a/allthingstalk.com/smart-living-help-center/quick-start-with-raspberry-pi-breadboard-gpio-smartliving)